 Driving to Death Valley

 CA-190 runs roughly east and west through the park, connecting to US-395 in the west and US-95 in the east.
 US-95 heads south to Las Vegas.

 Below you will find a list of airports most convenient for a trip to Death Valley, listed in order of distance.
-For each airport we give useful links for further information on the airport, as well as flight and rental car bookings.
-These links already have the destination airport selected for your convenience.
+For each airport we provide direct links to browse available flights and cars.
 For price searches, simply enter your origin and dates.

-- Las Vegas, NV (LAS): 118 miles by car to Death Valley (Furnace Creek)
+Located in Las Vegas, NV, 119 miles by car to Death Valley (Furnace Creek)